The people who cannot look away

 About half live in Montenegro; 19% are based in Cyprus.
 Both places are grappling with real stray animal challenges and, by all accounts, still searching for the right approach.

-Volunteers and concerned citizens seem to be driven by slightly different things.
+Volunteers and people who care seem to be driven by slightly different things.
 For volunteers (82%), social responsibility tends to come first.
 For everyone else - it's more personal: love of animals, a quiet sense of "I'll do what I can."
-What's perhaps surprising is that 96% of non-volunteers had already helped in some way - money, food, a lift, their time.
+Even so, 96% of non-volunteers had already helped in some way - money, food, a lift, their time.

 "Too many homeless animals - it paralyses the will.
 Too much choice.
 I'm afraid to start and not be able to stop."